 Of course, American Airlines will have to invest considerable resources into developing software to make these devices useful (if they haven't already), not to mention training 17,000 flight attendants to use them.
 Remember that the next time you're paying $30 a piece for checked baggage.

-American Airlines announced today that it will deploy 17,000 Samsung Galaxy Notes to its flight attendants onboard its aircrafts.
+American Airlines announced today that it will deploy 17,000 Samsung Galaxy Notes to its flight attendants onboard its aircraft.
 Flight attendants will use the Galaxy Note to record customer meal and beverage preferences, access customer information and identify high-value customers or customers requiring special assistance.
-Essentially, American Airlines has chosen the Galaxy Note to modernize their inflight services and better serve their passengers.
+Essentially, American Airlines has chosen the Galaxy Note to modernize their in-flight services and better serve their passengers.

 American’s Tablet Program Planned to be the First of its Kind for any Airline

 FORT WORTH, Texas – A more personalized in-flight experience will become a reality later this year as American Airlines flight attendants begin using the sleek, new Samsung Galaxy Note® as part of American’s innovative tablet program designed to put invaluable customer data at their fingertips.

 “This is a huge step towards a new, modern American Airlines, as our tablet program is the first of its kind in the airline industry, where our flight attendants will have the most up-to-date customer information in the palms of their hands, allowing them to better serve our customers from boarding to deplaning,” said Lauri Curtis, American’s Vice President – Flight Service.
 “By giving a device to all of our active flight attendants we are better enabling our people to deliver an exceptional customer experience.”

 The new devices will be a strategic tool for flight attendants giving them greater access to more information about the customers onboard their flight.
 To better serve customers, American’s flight attendants can use the device to: